x3xto/KOTENIA/README.md

    python summary.py <path_to_image>
    ```

-   * The program will clear the `output/` folder, process the image, and save `output/summary.json`.
+   * At start the program will clear the `output/` folder from any old data, process the image, and save `output/summary.json`.
    * View the formatted summary directly in your terminal.